selfup/repo-one/README.md

 I am going to catalog Ruby/JS/MEAN/HTML/CSS/Arduino Progress in this repo.

+**Update: 5/20/2015**

+	Going to focus on bash commands
+	Need better flow
+	Then back to languages

 **Update: 5/4/2015**

     I will be doing stuff in Javascript now :)